Kalpana (Kannada actress): Career

 Initially she was the most favoured actress of ace director Kanagal.
 Their association produced some of the finest movies in the history of Kannada cinema.
 Many of their films had strong, hard-hitting messages which were treasured in the cinema history.
 Kanagal groomed Kalpana to a great extent and though they were romantically linked by the media, industry folks are unanimous that their relationship was that of Guru-Shishya.
 However, they fell apart when Kanagal refused to offer her a pivotal role in Nagarahaavu.
 Kanagal went on to groom Aarathi while Kalpana featured in some average films later on.
 Her efforts to resurrect her career failed.

 Even though her later movies with Rajkumar (Bidugade, Gandhada Gudi, Daari Tappida Maga and Eradu Kanasu), and Anant Nag (Bayalu Daari) were hits, they failed to resurrect her career.
-By 1977 she had no movies in hand.
+By 1977 she had no movies on hand.
 She then started focusing on drama companies in Uttara Karnataka and mainly worked in Gudigeri Basavaraj's drama company.
 With mounting debts and declining film offers, she went into deep depression.

-She had also acted in a few Tamil and Telugu movies, such as Madras To Pondicherry and Sadhu Mirandal.These films were later made in Hindi as Bombay to Goa and Sadhu Aur Shaitan.
-Both the films were very successful at the box office.
-She also acted in Koti Channayya, a Tulu movie, directed by Vishu Kumar.
-She also acted in the Malayalam movie School Master.
-She lived for only 35 years of which she had spent 15 years in the Sandalwood film industry.
+She had also acted in a few Tamil movies, such as Madras To Pondicherry and Sadhu Mirandal which were later made in Hindi as Bombay to Goa and Sadhu Aur Shaitan.
+She also acted in Koti Channayya, a Tulu movie, directed by Vishu Kumar and some Malayalam movies like School Master.
+She lived for only 35 years of which she spent 15 years in the Sandalwood film industry.
 She won the Karnataka state award for Best Actress thrice for Belli Moda, Hannele Chiguridaga and Sharapanjara.
 In her film career, she has acted in over eighty movies, of which the majority are in Kannada.